controllinohelium/hotspot-manufacturers/applications/controllino.md

 ## Update 3 on Device Hardware

 As per DeWi guidelines and to kick off the approval process with DeWi, we'd like to announce that we are planning to add a variation of our Controllino Hotspot that uses 2GB and 4GB RAM versions of Raspberry Pi 4 instead of 8GB RAM.
 This gives us increased sourcing flexibility.
+Meaning there will be 3 Variants:
+* Controllino Hotspot 2GB
+* Controllino Hotspot 4GB
+* Controllino Hotspot 8GB

+## Update 4 on Device Hardware

+Hotspot V2 (see Update 1) will be renamed to Hotspot Pro and the proposed idea to integrate a display will be discarded.
+Core features, RAM, CPU and more stays exactly the same, meaning hardware as well as software.

 ## Other information